TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/typescript/index.md

 {% endraw %}

-Reverse String in Typescript was written by:
+[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Typescript](https://sampleprograms.io/languages/typescript) was written by:

 - Ray

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 03 2019 20:52:37.
 The solution was first committed on Oct 03 2019 20:46:56.
 As a result, documentation below may be outdated.